frictionlessdata/TableSchema.jl/README.md

 ## Development

-Code examples here require Julia 0.7, as we are now migrating to Julia 1.0.
+Code examples here require **Julia 0.7**, as we are now migrating to Julia 1.0.
 See [Pkg documentation](https://docs.julialang.org/en/v1.0.0/stdlib/Pkg/#Creating-your-own-packages-1) for further information.

 Clone this repository, enter the REPL (press `]` at the Julia prompt) to activate and test it using: